wilsotobianco/prescrypto-docs/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and pushes the necessary contents to the deployment branch.

-Important note: When ask for the pass, use your personal access token(PAT) from github.
+Important note: When asked for the psswd, use your personal access token(PAT) from github.